gymreklab/-cse185-spring18-week4/CSE185_Week4_PartI.md

 You are interested in determining which genes and regulatory regions are most important for controlling the development of limbs (legs and arms), and whether those regions of the genome might explain why some animals are missing limbs (e.g., most snakes).
 You decide to first tackle this question by analyzing tissues from mouse early development.

-Today, you will use RNA-sequencing data to perform differential expression analysis.
+Today, you will use RNA-sequencing data to quantify expression levels and learn how to visualize this data using a genome browser.
-On Thursday, you will use additional epigenomics datasets to further analyze a limb-specific enhancer sequence and trace it's evolution across distantly related species.
+On Thursday, you will perform differential expression analysis and use additional epigenomics datasets to further analyze a limb-specific enhancer sequence and trace it's evolution across distantly related species.

 You reason that by comparing expression in limb tissues vs. non-limb you can determine genes specific to pathways controlling limb development.
 You go ahead and collect samples for three tissues from a developing mouse: hind limb (HL), fore limb (FL), and mid-brain (MB).
 For each tissue, you collect two replicates so you can perform more robust differential expression analysis.

 ## 1. Data inspection and quality control

-First, remember to remove week1-week3 data if you have completed your lab reports for these weeks.
+First, remember to remove week1-week3 data if you have completed your lab reports for those weeks.

 As in previous weeks, start by making a clone of your repository on `ieng6`: